-Over the past 28 years, Moody's Investors Service has compiled net tax-supported debt (NTSD) data for US states.
+For nearly 30 years, Moody's Investors Service has compiled net tax-supported debt (NTSD) data for US states.
 Each year, Moody's releases a comparative NTSD ratios report, its State Debt Medians Report (Moody's Medians).
-In recent years, Moody's has noted that the annual growth in NTSD has declined.
-In its 2014 report, Moody's attributed the fourth consecutive decline in annual growth to a new conservative attitude towards debt, constraints by states' own formal and informal debt policies, and uncertainty over federal fiscal policy.
+Following the reporting of four consecutive declines in the annual growth of NTSD, last year Moody's noted in its State Debt Medians 2015 Report a first in its now 29 year history of reporting NTSD information.
+Due to "a reluctance to take on new debt with tight operating budgets, a slow economic recovery, and uncertainty over federal fiscal policy and health care funding" states experienced a decline in NTSD and Moody's predicted that "debt levels would remain stable or even decline again in 2015."